cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 ###### Ante-Conditions

-The ante-conditions defines what MUST be accomplished before chain `A` can properly execute the `timeoutPacket` for the IBC v2 packet.

 - PacketReceipt MUST be empty.
 - PacketCommitment has not been cleared out yet.

 ###### Error-Conditions

-The Error-Conditions defines the set of condition that MUST trigger an error.
-For the `acknowledgePacket` handler we can divide the source of errors in three main categories:

 - packetCommitment already clreared out
 - PacketReceipt is not empty